 Yoga Therapy for Myopia

 Pure ghee, pure oil, groundnut, coconut oil, gourd juice, wheat juice can be helpful for eyes.
 Coffee shouldn’t be taken for the better health of the eyes.
-As being the position of the eyes above than the heart, the arteries which supply blood don’t become able to get the enough blood for necessary to the eyes.
-Because of natural way of blood going down, even nerves as well as the parts of the brain get affected.
+As being the position of the eyes above than the heart, the arteries which supply blood unable to get enough blood as necessary to the eyes.
+Because of the natural way of blood going down, even nerves, as well as the parts of the brain, get affected.

 Jala Neti also is a good practice to perform for the better vision of the eyes as it takes out the infection from throat, sinuses and nasal tract reducing the strain and congestion in the eyes.
 Drinking water early in the morning immediately after getting up helps one to relax the eyes and heal the strain and stress of the eyes.
 Eyes can be washed with cold water keeping water inside the mouth for its lightness and freshness.
 It’s also not advised to read while lying down which brings the problem in the eyes.
 In the case of children, the practice of taking children for outdoor activities can be one of the practices to be followed for prevention of myopia.